wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 another 500 MB is read from the disk.
 Because the network for Server #2 has higher bandwidth than the disk, the disk is the bottleneck, and so this step also takes 1.25 seconds.
 Finally, in the third step, 500 MB of data is sent over the network, which takes time 500/600  = .83 seconds.
 So overall, the file transfer takes time 1.25 + 1.25 +  .83 = 3.33 seconds.
 The server then computes for 1000/60 = 16.66 seconds.
 So in total, the execution time is 19.99 seconds.
+Note that we neglected network  latencies since we incur only three of them.

 The simulation gives us 20.04 seconds, which again is very close.